 •Be principled, decisive, determined, and brilliant!

-Our ultimate Girls Get Skills program goals are to avoid early marriage and teen pregnancy, and increase confidence and effective decision-making in the young women we’re working with.
-We’ll also be watching to ensure they’re able to earn a sustained weekly income with the skills they’re taught.
+The ultimate Girls Get Skills program goals were to avoid early marriage and teen pregnancy, and increase confidence and effective decision-making in young women and girls in Uganda.

 The Borgen Project, 2018 https://borgenproject.org/girls-education-in-uganda/